Religion in Uzbekistan

-Islam is the predominant religion in Uzbekistan.
-It totals 94% of the population.

-Religiosity and confessions
+The predominant religion in Uzbekistan is Islam.
+The country also has a significant Christian population and other minorities.

+In 2022, the Uzbek Ministry of Foreign Affairs estimated that Islam was followed by 97% of the population; most Muslims follow the Hanafi school of Sunni Islam.

+Religious identification

-According to WIN-Gallup International's 2012 Global Index of religiosity and atheism, 79% of the respondents from Uzbekistan who took part in the survey considered themselves a religious person, another 16% stated they were not religious, 2% convinced atheists, and 3% had checked no response box.
+According to WIN-Gallup International's 2012 Global Index of Religiosity and Atheism, 79% of the respondents from Uzbekistan who took part in the survey considered themselves religious people, another 16% stated they were not religious, 2% convinced atheists and 3% had checked no response box.

-As of 1 June 2019 there were 2,286 registered religious organisations from 16 different confessions:
+As of 1 June 2019, there were 2,286 registered religious organisations from 16 different confessions.